 On the surface, the concept of honesty seems simple enough.
 All we have to do is tell the truth in every situation, right?
 Then why is it that otherwise truthful people will justify distorting the truth in certain situations?
 If being honest makes life simpler then why would anyone purposely complicate things by being even slightly dishonest?

 There are numerous situations that will quickly test our resolve to be completely honest.
 The tendency seems to start when we are children and we want to avoid punishment.
 Fear gets the better of us and we say something in an effort to avoid the consequences of whatever it was that we did.
-If it works, then we just saw proof that lying is less painful than honesty.
+If it works, then we just saw proof that lying is less painful and requires less courage than honesty.

 What a tangled web we weave, when first